captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
-Okay……
+Okay….....

 ---

 ## POPS:
-…..
+….
 Say, I was just wondering: you ever think about getting a trade, Lulu?

 ---